Total Fouls Conceded

 After winning over Slaviša Jokanović, Ream became a crucial part of the way Fulham played out from the back as we won promotion from the Championship.
 That, and his brilliant reading of the game, saw Fulham’s fans comprehensively vote him as their Player of the Season for 2017/18.

-Ream made his first appearance for the United States in a 1-0 win over South Africa in November 2010, and is now a regular in the squad.
+Ream made his first appearance for the United States in a 1-0 win over South Africa in November 2010, and is now just a few shy of 50 international caps.